 SLD (self lymphatic drainage) is a series of techniques that I show you how to do at home between appointments.

 Compression garments minimise swelling and usually are provided by your surgeon, GP, or lymphoedema clinic.
 Should you need to be fitted for a compression garment, I can measure and provide you with a completed form to take to your pharmacist.
 Some compression wear is available on the NHS.
 If you need additional compression, I can help you select appropriate compression from private companies that offer a wide selection of types and colours.

 Specific Exercises are important to stimulate your lymphatic system.
 They stimulate your lymph nodes and direct lymph fluid in a certain direction to help reduce swelling.
 The lymphatic system moves in one way only.
 For the lymph to move through the lymphatic system efficiently, it relies on muscle movement, deep breathing, and MLD.
 It does not move on its own.
 I will teach you these exercises.

-Deep abdominal breathing to help open deep lymph collectors and enhances the positive effects of manual lymphatic drainage.
+Deep abdominal breathing helps open deep lymph collectors and enhances the positive effects of MLD.

-Skin care is also important to help prevent injury and infections which can make the swelling worse.
+Skin care is important to help prevent injury and infections, which can make swelling worse.